Jessica Klimkait

 Jessica Klimkait (born 31 December 1996) is a Canadian Judoka who competes in the women's 57 kg category.
-In 2021 she became Canada's second judo world champion, defeating Momo Tamaoki of Japan in the women's lightfoot (57 kg) final at the championships in Budapest, Hungary; the win also qualified her for the Tokyo Olympic Games.
+In 2021 she became Canada's second judo world champion, defeating Momo Tamaoki of Japan in the women's lightweight (57 kg) final at the championships in Budapest, Hungary; the win also qualified her for the Tokyo Olympic Games.
 She won one of the bronze medals in the women's 57 kg event at the 2020 Summer Olympics.

 Career

 In 2013 at the Cadet (U18) World Championship in Miami she became the first Canadian female judoka to win an age group world championship.
 She won gold at the 2017 Pan American Judo Championships.

 In 2021, she won one of the bronze medals in her event at the 2021 Judo World Masters held in Doha, Qatar.
 A few months later, she won the silver medal in her event at the 2021 Judo Grand Slam Antalya held in Antalya, Turkey.

 In June 2021, Klimkait was named to Canada's 2020 Olympic team.
 She won the bronze medal in the 57 kg class with a win over Kaja Kajzer of Slovenia, by waza-ari.